 If you have set up Welcome automation to greet your new clients, but you see that no one is entering the flow or maybe not all of the new contacts are getting the welcome messages, there are several things you might want to check.

 In this article, you will find the most common mistakes you can make when setting up Welcome automation workflows and steps on how to resolve them.

 ⚠️Your signup forms do not work properly

-There are two types of the Sign-up forms, those that you've set-up in Omnisend, and those that were integrated with it.
+There are two types of the Sign-up forms, those that you've set-up in Omnisend, and syncs with Shopify's footer form automatically.
 To check signup forms created in Omnisend are working, you should open your store via the Incognito mode (on Google Chrome or Android devices) or Private window (on Microsoft Edge, Internet Explorer, Firefox, Opera, Safari browsers) and sign up using an unused email address.

 Note, the email address cannot be the same as the Sender’s email address you are using to send campaigns and automation.

 Once you sing up, a success message will inform you about the successful signup, so check if your email address appears in the “Audience” tab and the Sign-up form report.
 In the Activity tab, you may check the information about the customer, including his profile info.
 Contacts synced from Shopify's footer form will have a newsletter tag.

 ⚠️Incorrect trigger is set for your automation flow

 If you want your new contacts who signed up via one of the Omnisend forms or any form integrated with Omnisend to receive your Welcome newsletter, ensure that the trigger set is to “Signup” and the trigger rule is not set to any specific form or is set to “Form is any”: